Healthy Homes Assessment Stokes Valley

 Stokes Valley Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Stokes Valley and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement throughout Stokes Valley and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove conformance with all Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords must keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will be applicable during the tenure of your rental home.

 Starting 1 July 2021

-• Private landlords and property managers are required to ensure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed , or altered lease.
+• Private landlords and property managers have to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes